JDongian/python-jamo/README.md

 python-jamo is a Python Hangul syllable decomposition and sythesis library for working with Hangul characters and jamo (U+11xx).

-Currently in pre-alpha, only modern Hangul is supported (no U+317x, ㆀ, ㆄ, or other archaic stuff).
+Currently in early release, only modern Hangul is currently supported (no U+317x, ㆀ, ㆄ, or other archaic stuff).
 Support for archaic Hangul will probably be added in the future (read: never).